Mateo-mh/library-system/README.md

 Library System
 Basic system for managing a library on Java using Look And Feel and DAO Pattern.

 Features
 ✔️ Graphic interface with Material Design style (Using Look And Feel).
 ✔️ MySQL database connection.
-✔️ Management of books, loans and returns.
+✔️ Management of books, loans, and returns.
 ✔️ Movement logs.
 ✔️ Lookup tables.
 ✔️ DAO Pattern.

 Getting Started